Nitish5mohan/Deeplearningproject4/README.md

 # Deeplearningproject4
-this is the project related todeeplearning
+this is the project related to deeplearning